-Figure 1 depicts the estimated cross-sectional relation between the individual household spending diversity E_i and household income and also that between decile spending diversity \hat{E} and average decile income (income is measured by real weekly total household expenditure).
+Note that income is measured by real weekly total household expenditure.
 The first row depicts the case where consumption items are aggregated into three broad categories (food, goods and services), the middle row depicts the 12 good aggregation (See Table 1), and the last row the case where goods are highly disaggregated (200+ expenditure categories).
-The column on the left depicts spending diversity \hat{E} on the decile level.
-Each figure depicts curves for three years: 1990, 1995 and 2000.6
+Each figure contains curves for three years: 1990, 1995 and 2000.8